Trade Gold Trading

 Bearish signal - Tenkan-Sen crosses Kijun-Sen from above.

-However, there are different levels of strength for the buy & sell trade signals generated.
+However, there are different levels of strength for the buy & sell signals generated.

 Analysis in XAUUSD Trading

-Bullish cross-over trading signal forms above the Kumo (clouds),
+Bullish cross-over signal forms above the Kumo (clouds),

-Support and resistance levels can be predicted by the presence of Kumo (clouds).
-The Kumo can also be used to identify the current gold trend of the trading market.
+Support & resistance levels can be predicted by presence of Kumo (clouds).
+The Kumo can also be used to identify the current trend of the trading market.

-- If price is above the Kumo, the prevailing market gold trend is said to be upwards.
+• If price is above the Kumo, the current market trend is said to be upwards.

-- If price is below the Kumo, the prevailing market gold trend is said to be downwards.
+• If price is below Kumo, the current market trend is said to be downwards.

 The Chikou Span or Lagging Span is also used to determine strength of the buy or sell signal.

-- If the Chikou Span is below the closing price of the last 26 periods ago and a sell short signal is given, then the strength of the gold trend is downward, otherwise the signal is considered to be a weak sell signal.
+• If the Chikou Span indicator is below the closing price of the last 26 periods ago and a sell short signal is given, then the strength of the trend is downward, otherwise the signal is considered to be a weak sell signal.

-- If there is a bullish signal and the Chikou Span is above the price of the last 26 periods ago, then the strength of the gold trend is to the upside, otherwise it is considered to be a weak buy trading signal.
+• If there is a bullish signal and the Chikou Span is above the price of the last 26 periods ago, then the strength of the trend is to the upside, otherwise it is considered to be a weak buy signal.